SamSamhuns/musical_python/README.md

 python manage.py runserver
 ```

-The application can now be accessed through the localhost.
+The application can now be accessed on the localhost.

 **Important Note:** To make sure the midi files are playable, the <http://www.midijs.net/lib/midi.js> file must be allowed to run on the browser.